fmalmeida/bacannot/docs/config.md

 // User's custom database coverage threshold blast_custom_mincov = 65

+          /*
+           * Resources allocation configuration
+           * Defaults only, expecting to be overwritten */
+// Select versions of bioconda quay.io additional tools
+// Tools that are not part of the core of the pipeline,
+// but can eventually be used by users unicycler_version = '0.4.8--py38h8162308_3'
+  flye_version      = '2.9--py39h39abbe0_0'
+  bakta_version     = '1.6.1--pyhdfd78af_0'

 // Max resource options
-// Defaults only, expecting to be overwritten max_memory                 = '20.GB'
+  max_memory                 = '20.GB'
   max_cpus                   = 16
   max_time                   = '40.h'